November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!

-These come in a large variety of shapes and sizes and are suited to flat field flying with assisted launch or the very popular sector of slope soaring.
+These come in a large variety of shapes and sizes and are suited to flat field flying with assisted launch, or the very popular sector of slope soaring.

-Construction, as with any rc aircraft, can be traditional balsa and ply or foam such as the popular Multiplex Cularis, shown below, or GRP (glass reinforced plastic aka fibreglass).
+Construction can be traditional balsa and ply or foam such as the popular Multiplex Cularis, shown below, or GRP (glass reinforced plastic aka fibreglass).
 This latter material is very common in rc glider construction.

 Above: Multiplex have produced some nice foamie gliders, like this Cularis.

 Gliders that are specifically designed to be thrown upwards from a strong hand launch are generally smaller, to make them more manageable.
 You might see them referred to as chuckies.